NetherWiki/nether/prototheism/index.md

-[todo]
-Early on in the relationship to Buddhism section (or even the splash) we mention that Prototheism expands upon Buddhism, or is seen to, chasing more than just enlightenment.
-In the relationship section we can specifically mention the idea of more enlightened than enlightened.
-[/todo]

-[TOC]

-[info]
-Prototheism is a diverse ideology and associated system of belief and practices.
-For the purpose of this article it will be referred to as a new religious movement.
-However it is important to note that some Prototheist organizations reject this label, viewing themselves as entirely secular institutions.
-[/info]

 Prototheism is an atheistic, rationalistic, decentralized religion based on the collective works of Azar Kianizadeh (popularly known as Skyshale).
 Its adherents, known as Prototheists, believe that suffering in all its forms is the byproduct of delusional modes of thinking.
 They apply rational inquiry and effective altruism to gain insight and reduce suffering for the human race and all sentient beings, a concept known as High Charity.